Brandon Lowe Player Props: Rays vs. Yankees

 Brandon Lowe At The Plate

-- Lowe has three doubles, a triple, seven home runs and 13 walks while hitting .214.
+- Lowe has three doubles, a triple, seven home runs and 15 walks while batting .193.

-- Lowe has had at least one RBI in 35.7% of his games this season (10 of 28), with more than one RBI six times (21.4%).
-He has also accounted for three or more of his team's runs in three contests.
+- Lowe has driven home a run in 10 games this season (31.3%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in 12 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.